 Number Category Requirement A.1 Purpose The Supplier acknowledges that information security is of critical importance to the Norwegian government and the Customer under this Agreement.
 A.2 Purpose The Supplier shall ensure that all security risks are managed in a vigilant manner and take all necessary measures to protect the offered Services from all levels of internal and external threats, including, but not limited to, nation state targeted network and intelligence operations.
-A.3 Compliance , A.4 Compliance chain.
-The Supplier shall comply with international standards and frameworks for information security.
-The Supplier shall achieve and maintain information security and data protection compliance in accordance with international standards and frameworks, such as ISO/IEC 27001:2022, NIST Cybersecurity Framework v.2.0, or other substantially equivalent standard(s) for information security management and any updates to such standards.
+A.3 Compliance operations.
+The Supplier (and any person or entity acting on its behalf, including Subcontractors, and any Affiliate) shall; A) comply with all Laws applicable to the Supplier in general, including those concerning security, bribery, corruption, and fraud; B) offer Services that are in accordance with applicable Laws and that will enable the Customers to comply with applicable Laws relevant for the Services, including the Regulation (EU) 2016/679 (GDPR) (where applicable) and the Norwegian Act no 38 of 15 June 2018 relating to the Processing of Personal Data (Personal Data Act); and C) comply with the highest standards of business ethics, i.e., establish and maintain robust processes and controls to ensure ethical compliance for itself and throughout its supply A.4 Compliance The Supplier shall comply with international standards and frameworks for information security.
+The Supplier shall achieve and maintain information security and data protection compliance in accordance with international standards and frameworks, such as ISO/IEC 27001:2022, NIST Cybersecurity Framework v.2.0,

+Number Category Requirement information security management and any updates to such standards.
 A.5 Documentation The Supplier shall, within 30 (thirty) days after a written request from the Customer, provide reasonable documentation to verify compliance of any security or data protection provisions in the Contract.
 A.6 Notification In the event of a serious security incident or significantly increased threat to the information security relating to the provisioning of the Services, the Supplier shall provide an initial notification in writing or by phone directly to the Customer within 24 hours and a report of the incident within 72 hours.
 This equally applies to compromises of personal information.
-A.7 Audit The Customer shall, by itself or by use of a third party, have the right to carry out audits of the Supplier in order to: A) verify that the Supplier is complying with this Agreement; B) carry out general IT security risk audits/reviews; C) carry out data security and data protection audits/reviews; or D) accommodate requests from Norwegian security authorities and for compliance with Laws, hereunder the Norwegian Act no 24 of 1 June 2018 relating to national security (the Security Act).
-A.8 Governance The Supplier shall appoint a security responsible at an executive level as a counterpart to the Customer, who is responsible for strategic security meeting places, reporting, and follow-up of material risks, incidents, and vulnerabilities.
+A.7 Audit compromises of personal information.
+The Customer shall, by itself or by use of a third party, have the right to carry out audits of the Supplier in order to: A) verify that the Supplier is complying with this Agreement; B) carry out general IT security risk audits/reviews; C) carry out data security and data protection audits/reviews; or D) accommodate requests from Norwegian security authorities and for compliance with Laws, hereunder the Norwegian Act no 24 of 1 June 2018 relating to national security (the Security A.8 Governance The Supplier shall appoint a security responsible at an executive level as a counterpart to the Customer, who is responsible for strategic security meeting places, reporting, and follow-up of material risks, incidents, and vulnerabilities.